Proper orientations and proper chromatic number: Proper orientations of -partite graphs

 \begin{proof} Let $\chi(G)=r$, $\MAD(G)\le 2k$ and $l=k+3r(t+1)$.
 We will prove that there exists a proper $l$-orientation $p$ of $G$.
 First, we will deal with vertices whose degree is large.
 As proved before, this can be controlled by starting with a base $k$-orientation $D_0$ and use Lemma~\ref{tool:rlevel}.
 Having done that, we have obtained an $(l-r)$-proper PFO $p$ such that $Gap(s) \le r-s$ for each $s=1,\dots,r$.

 For convenience, let $V_{i}=V_{i \bmod r}$ for any positive integer $i$.
 We will use Corollary~\ref{coro:tool4} repeatedly and will determine $A_{l-r},\dots,A_{l - r(t+1) + 1}$ iteratively.
 In order to apply Corollary~\ref{coro:tool4} in this iteration and also in later steps, we have to make sure that the ``$j\ge k$'' condition from the corollary is satisfied.
-This is checked easily and is left to the reader.
+To see this, note that $l=k+3r(t+1)$, so in our process, $j\ge l-r(t+1)+1\ge k$.

 When we determine $A_{l-r-i}$ $(0\le i\le rt-1)$, we view $V_{i+1}$ as the set $V_1$ in Corollary~\ref{coro:tool4} (which is used throughout with its value of $i=0$, i.e., we do not insist on any parts keeping their nonpositive gap).
 When applying the corollary, we close the gap of $V_{i+1}$, and gaps of other parts increase at most by $\max_{v\in A_{l-r-i}}\{\frac{gap(v)}{(l-r-i)-k}\}$.
 For this process, we have following claim.